-Owing to the volatility of single year results, due to small sample sizes, Local Government District (LGD) tables are presented as three-year averages.
+Owing to the volatility of single year results, due to small sample sizes, Local Government District (LGD) tables are presented as three-year averages (no LGD tables being published for 2020/21 due to the reduced sample size).
 This methodology enables underlying trends to be identified, whilst smoothing out any random fluctuations.